Please report any problems with this page to the

 You would lose that bet -- unless, of course, somebody was trying to offer up some nonsense or was trying to convert me.

 (R) In other words, since you consider all religious beliefs to be nonsense, whenever the subject comes up.
-Looks like I would win the bet.
+Looks like I would win

 (MB) Belief in God as a personal preference or as a lifestyle choice is neutral.
 Using that belief as a basis upon which to make other claims about the nature of the universe or about how somebody else should live their life is a different issue.
 When a person acts upon his personal beliefs in order to affect or influence another person, that's when it is proper to ask for that belief to be supported.